TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1DNSConfigProfile.md

 ```

 ## DESCRIPTION
-This function is used to query a list of DNS Config Profiles from BloxOneDDI
+This function is used to query a list of DNS Config Profiles from Universal DDI

 ## EXAMPLES